openedx/open-edx-proposals/oeps/oep-0019-bp-developer-documentation.rst

   * **Reviewed**.
 They will be properly reviewed as defined by that repo's process.

   * **Tagged**.
-They will be appropriately in-synch with its corresponding code.
-When an open edX instance is running a specific named release, they can refer to the matching documentation for that version of the codebase.
+They will be appropriately in-synch with their corresponding code.
+For example, when an open edX instance runs an older named release, the operator can refer to the matching documentation for that version of the codebase.

   * **Source Controlled**.
 They will have the advantages of having source-control backed files, including sharing across multiple developers and robust storage.